 The abundant sunshine, mild climate, and fertile soil make Hvar an ideal location for growing grapes and making fine wine.

 Make sure you book great off-road tour by Secret Hvar – you will visit one of the many vineyards and wineries on the beautiful island.
 You’ll have the opportunity to tour wine cellars, production facilities, and take part in a wine tasting.
 While visiting Hvar, this is an experience you will not want to miss!

 Hvar has become well known as a city that doesn’t rest, primarily during the summer months.
 One main reason so many opt to vacation in Hvar is that there is always something happening; from live music shows to clubs with great music you are certain to never be bored there.

-Our outdoor terrace and cocktail bar will be your first point of call to kick off your night in Hvar.
-Join us every night and with our happy hours and theme nights, you’ll meet your new best friends.
+Our outdoor terrace will be your first point of call to kick off your night in Hvar.
+Join us every night there, you’ll meet your new best friends.
 At 10:30PM, we are ready for a free Pub Crawl to the famous Kiva Bar where you can try the Tequila Boom, a mix of tequila and bitter lemon that they hit on your head a couple of times before you drink it.
 It is strong but don’t worry, they’ll give you a helmet.
 When Kiva Bar shuts down at 02AM, we are ready to continue to Pink Champagne or Carpe Diem until 06AM.

 There are several companies out of Hvar Town that offer Speedboat and Yacht rentals and Villa Marija Hvar Hostel will be able to hook you up with some of the cheapest around!.
 You can have a licensed skipper take you to the most hidden and beautiful areas of the island.
 If you prefer to stay on the land, you can enjoy countless pebble beaches surrounded by beautiful pine tree forests that are located throughout the island.